 In conclusion, by recognising and respecting both kinds of creativity, we can open our eyes to amazing new possibilities and find ingenious solutions in every field of human endeavour.
 We can then adopt and adapt these ideas for our own purposes, in a way that is consistent with our own values and objectives, to achieve our own unique version of Success.

 So let’s celebrate creativity in all its manifestations.
 Let’s explore all kinds of creativity that exists everywhere, and learn from other people in all walks of life.
 Let’s recognise and respect not only a-Creativity but also i-Creativity.

 In this way, even in times of crisis – especially in times of crisis – we can make our creative businesses and cultural enterprises even more successful.

-A PDF version of this article about two kinds of creativity is attached: Download A-Creativity-i-Creativity.
+A PDF version of this article is attached: Download A-Creativity-i-Creativity.
 David Parrish.
 It can be copied, printed and re-distributed provided it isn’t changed or sold.

 David is a business creativity speaker and delivers in-house business creativity workshops for organisations and enterprises.
 He works with clients as business creativity expert.
 David uses a wide variety of creativity techniques to generate ideas and devise creative solutions to business problems.
 He helps businesses to become even more successful by using two kinds of creativity.